 Jennifer Willcock grew up telling herself stories in the middle of the night to keep away the monsters that lurked in the dark.
 Once she realized there weren’t any real monsters, she kept telling stories.

 A voracious reader, Jennifer reads many different genres, but she never outgrew young adult fiction.
 A degree in English Literature enabled her to keep her love affair with reading and writing alive.

-Besides reading and writing, I love to dance.
-I studied ballet growing up through the Royal Academy of Dance during my teen years and into adulthood.
-I was a late starter but I didn’t let it stop me and I had some awesome, generous teachers who let me take extra classes.
-I’ve taught lessons in private and community settings and choreographed productions for her church over the years.
+Jennifer studied ballet through the Royal Academy of Dance during her teen years and into adulthood.
+She has taught in private and community settings and choreographed productions for her church over the years.